 Your dog can also stay at your home and someone comes to feed and walk him/her every day, but keep in mind that dogs can break things, tip over their water bowl, get hurt or very anxious if left alone for extended periods of time.

 In-home dog sitting

 A dog sitter will come and live in your house for the time you’re on holiday.
-There are many options advertised in local newspapers and online, but you’ll want to be satisfied with references before leaving someone the keys to your home.

 Do you have tips, thoughts or suggestions on caring for dogs while you’re on holidays?
 We’re passionate dog people so would love to hear from you… leave a note in the comments below.